 Do you work a busy job but still want to learn how to save 5k in 3 months?
 Don’t worry!
 There’s a simple way to increase your income without adding more stress—ask for a raise.

-Many women feel awkward or nervous about negotiating a raise.
+Many women feel awkward or nervous and don’t know how to ask for a raise.
 However, you will likely increase your chance of success by being prepared.

 Selling your stuff

-Another way to make more money is to sell the things you no longer use.
+Another way to make more income is to find household items to sell for quick cash.
 Online marketplaces like Etsy, Facebook Marketplace, eBay, and Poshmark make selling your belongings online easy.

 Firstly, go through your home.
 Clean out those closets and storage spaces to find the things you rarely use.
 Afterward, sort your things into three categories—sell, donate, and trash.